eflemist/dataengineering-capstone/README.md

  Step 3 - Once aer_gblevent_load_stage dag is complete, manually start aer_gblevent_load_prd dag.

  #### DAG Description
- - aer_gblevnt_staging_prep: this dag will use Spark to read and merge the source data (events, mentions, dimension lookups) from S3 and create and store a staging file on S3
+ - aer_gblevnt_staging_prep: this dag performs data wrangling and uses Spark to read and merge the source data (events, mentions, dimension lookups) from S3 and create and store a staging file on S3

  - aer_gblevent_load_stage: this dag will load the staging file to the staging schema on Redshift and create fact and dimension tables from the staging file

  - aer_gblevent_load_prd: this dag will load the production schema from the staging schema in Redshift.
-It uses Spark to create a facts file from staging which is stored in S3, then reads that file to update production schema.
+It uses Spark to perform data wrangling and to create a facts file from staging which is stored in S3, then reads that file to update production schema.
+The final fact table contains key values for each dimension.

 ### Additional Scenarios